-Biologics work by blocking protein receptors on immune cells, which helps prevent or reduce inflammation.
+Biologics can block protein receptors on immune cells, which helps prevent or reduce inflammation.
+These drugs can also block cytokines involved in inflammation processes, such as IL-23.
 They can come in the form of infusions or injections.

 Many biologics currently have approval to treat psoriasis.
-Two new biologics are also under investigation: bimekizumab and mirikizumab.
-Research suggests that these biologics are generally safe and effective.
-They may also have the potential to treat psoriatic arthritis.
+New biologics are also under investigation including bimekizuma.
+Research suggests that this biologic is generally safe and effective and may also have the potential to treat psoriatic arthritis.

 If the Food and Drug Administration (FDA) approves these new biologics for treating psoriasis, they will give doctors new options to try if other medications are not working.

-Another new medication under investigation for treating psoriasis is known as BMS-986165.
+Another new medication for treating psoriasis is known as deucravacitinib.
 This drug is a type of tyrosine kinase 2 (TYK2) inhibitor, and it works similarly to biologics, blocking off a key molecule involved in psoriasis.

 Unlike biologics, a person can take TYK2 inhibitors orally as a pill.

-TYK2 inhibitors are closely related to Janus kinase (JAK) inhibitors, a few of which are approved treatments for other chronic inflammatory conditions such as rheumatoid arthritis and psoriatic arthritis.
+TYK2 inhibitors are a type of Janus kinase (JAK) inhibitors, a few of which are approved treatments for other chronic inflammatory conditions such as rheumatoid arthritis and psoriatic arthritis.

 No one knows for certain whether a psoriasis cure will ever be available.
 However, experts appear hopeful.

-With today’s available treatments, a person in remission can go years without a relapse in symptoms.
+With current available treatments, a person in remission can go years without a relapse in symptoms.
 However, most remissions last 1–12 months.
-After remission, psoriasis may come back worse than before.
+After remission, psoriasis may come back, and it may be worse than before.

-Still, future treatment advances may, one day, effectively keep psoriasis under more permanent control or even cure it.
+Still, future treatment advances may eventually effectively keep psoriasis in more permanently manageable state or even cure it.

 There is currently no cure for psoriasis.
-However, the current treatment options can help reduce the impact of psoriasis and, in many cases, allow a person to achieve remission.
+However, the available treatment options can help reduce the impact of psoriasis.
+In many cases, these options can allow a person to achieve remission.